apache/sling-org-apache-sling-graphql-core/README.md

 The `<options>` and `<source>` arguments of the directive can be used by the `SlingTypeResolver` services to influence their behavior.

+## Result Set Pagination

+The [GenericConnection](./src/main/java/org/apache/sling/graphql/core/helpers/pagination/GenericConnection.java) class provides support for paginated results, following the [Relay Cursor Connections](https://relay.dev/graphql/connections.htm) specification.

+With this utility class, you just need to supply an `Iterator` on your data, a function to generate a string that represents the cursor for a given object, and optional parameters to control the page start and length.

+The [GenericConnectionTest](./src/test/java/org/apache/sling/graphql/core/pagination/GenericConnectionTest.java) class has concrete examples of that.

 ## Caching: Persisted queries API

 No matter how you decide to create your Sling GraphQL endpoints, you have the option to allow GraphQL clients to use persisted queries.